TelepathicGrunt/Bumblezone/README.txt

 ·Bees generate at a high rate in the dimension and will become aggressive towards Polar Bears and Pandas if the player somehow gets them into the dimension.
 The bees will get a temporary Strength 1 and Speed 1 effect.
 ·Spiders, Endermen, and Phantoms will spawn at a low rate with Phantoms being extremely rare.
 ·Slime will spawn at any height when a new chunk is created for the first time.
 However, they will only respawn in an already generate chunk if that chunk is marked as a "slime chunk" and at Y = 40 or below just like the Overworld.

+	Config:
+·Added 11 configs with 8 affecting the Wrath of the Hive effect and 3 affecting the Bumblezone dimension itself.
+Here is what the config looks like: https://gist.github.com/TelepathicGrunt/0ad76feeb0bee1fc7eeba25d5f0821b4